MicroEJ/docs/SDKUserGuide/tools.rst

-.. _studio_development_tools:
+.. _sdk_development_tools:

 Development Tools
 #################

-MicroEJ Studio/SDK provides a number of tools to assist with various aspects of development.
+MicroEJ SDK provides a number of tools to assist with various aspects of development.

 .. toctree::
    :maxdepth: 2